PraseodymiumSpike/Battalion-Ideas/Battalions/Alchemist's Battalion.md

 Nifu: Outside of Party Mode, any Move which results in 2 or more allied Homunculi being on the same File is Illegal.
 The Homunculus and the Shogun’s Pawn (or any other Piece with a nifu rule) are considered to be the same Piece for the purposes of this Rule.

+can Promote to Gilt Homunculus when moving into, out of, or within the last 3 Ranks of an Opponent's Territory

+must promote when moving to the last Rank of an Opponent's Territory

 Territory
 ||\*||
 |-|-|-|